 How to Practice Java

 Here’s where you’ll put yourself to the test.
 In order to be able to set your algorithm, you’ll need to be able to understand the basics of Java.
 You’ll create and solve a problem for yourself in your early days practising Java – it’s all part of the learning curve.
 Algorithms come into play when you are telling your computer how to do exactly what it is you want it to do.
 Try a few practice runs before setting your algorithm for real.

 This is a great tip for complete beginners.
 Trial and error!
 Hand tracing code is exactly as it sounds.
 You write variables from your code onto a sheet of paper and then mentally execute each potential step to understand what the correct solution is and then copy that back into the code on your computer.

 Read Sources on Java Programming Regularly

-It’d also be a good idea to join some forums (like this one) where you’ll be able to talk to other Java programmers about any issues that confuse you or simply to chat about how much you love Java.
+It’d also be a good idea to join some forums (like this one) where you can talk to other Java programmers about any issues that confuse you or simply chat about how much you love Java.

 How Long Does it Take to Learn Java?

 The answer to this question really depends on how much you want to learn.
 You can get to grips with the basic principles of Java programming in a matter of weeks, with a few hours of practising a day.
 If you want to become a fully-fledged, confident Java programmer, expect to spend a couple of hours a day honing your skills for up to a year.
 As with any skill, there’s always something else to learn!